gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

   RFC5061:
   RFC8126:
   RFC8174:
+  RFC9147:
   RFC9260:

 --- abstract

-This document describes a method for adding cryptographic protection to the Stream Control Transmission Protocol (SCTP).
-The SCTP CRYPTO chunk defined in this document is intended to enable communications privacy for applications that use SCTP as their transport protocol and allows applications to communicate in a way that is designed to prevent eavesdropping and detect tampering or message forgery.
+This document describes a method for adding Cryptographic protection to the Stream Control Transmission Protocol (SCTP).
+The SCTP DTLS chunk defined in this document is intended to enable communications privacy for applications that use SCTP as their transport protocol and allows applications to communicate in a way that is designed to prevent eavesdropping and detect tampering or message forgery.

-The CRYPTO chunk defined here in is one half of a complete solution.
-Where a companion specification is required to define how the content of the CRYPTO chunk is protected, authenticated, and protected against replay, as well as how key management is accomplished.

-Applications using SCTP CRYPTO chunk can use all transport features provided by SCTP and its extensions but with some limitations.
+Applications using SCTP DTLS chunk can use all transport features provided by SCTP and its extensions but with some limitations.

 --- middle

 # Introduction {#introduction}

-   This document defines a CRYPTO chunk for the Stream Control Transmission Protocol (SCTP), as defined in {{RFC9260}}.
+   This document defines a DTLS chunk for the Stream Control Transmission Protocol (SCTP), as defined in {{RFC9260}}.

-   This specification defines the actual CRYPTO chunk.
-How to enable it usage, how it interacts with the SCTP association establishment to enable endpoint authentication, key-establishment, and other features require a separate protection engine specification.
+   This specification defines the actual DTLS chunk, how to enable it usage, how it interacts with the SCTP association establishment to enable endpoint authentication, key-establishment, and secret updates.

    This specification is intended to be capable of enabling mutual authentication of endpoints, data confidentiality, data origin authentication, data integrity protection, and data replay protection for SCTP packets after the SCTP association has been established.
-The exact properties will depend on the companion specification defining the protection engine used with the CRYPTO chunk.
-The protection engine specification might be based on an existing security protocol.

-   Applications using SCTP CRYPTO chunk can use most transport features provided by SCTP and its extensions.
+   Applications using SCTP DTLS chunk can use most transport features provided by SCTP and its extensions.
 However, there can be some limitations or additional requirements for them to function such as those noted for SCTP restart and use of Dynamic Address